Pros and cons of immigration to Montenegro

 Will I be able to find a job in Montenegro?

-If you managed to achieve success at home, then most likely you can here too.
-But if everything is bad in your homeland, do not think that everything will trample here — it does not happen.
-Another country, different customs, traditions and other bureaucracy.
-There are no necessary friends, acquaintances, understanding of the processes and how everything works here, which means that all processes will go slower than it might seem.
+If you managed to succeed in your homeland, then most likely you can do it here.
+But if everything is bad in your homeland, do not think that everything will be trampled here — it does not happen.
+Another country, other customs, traditions and other bureaucracy.
+There are no necessary friends, acquaintances, understanding of processes and how everything works here, which means that all processes will go slower than it might seem initially.

 Is it difficult to learn Montenegrin (Serbian) language?

 Many people immediately understand it at the everyday level.
-It is very similar in places to Russian, many words are exactly the same.
+It is very similar to Russian, many words are exactly the same.
 For example, summer is summer, sea is sea, sky is sky.
-However, many words are quite different.
+However, many of the words are completely different.
 As in Russian, there are cases and declensions.
 And also the verb “to be”, as in English.
-A bunch of exceptions.
+There are a lot of exceptions.
 The language is very rich.
-There are words that are not in our Russian at all.
-However, learning is easy enough.
-If you teach, and not kick you, then quickly learn.
-If you communicate a lot with the locals, then all the more quickly.
+There are words that are not in Russian at all.
+However, learning is quite easy.
+If you teach, and not kick the bulldozer, then quickly learn.
+If you communicate a lot with locals, then all the more quickly.

 How is medicine in Montenegro?

 They say that medicine is so-so here.
-If there is something serious, then it is better to be examined not in Montenegro.
-There is little development in the last 5 years in this area, but still not very good.
+(To be honest, where is not so-so free medicine?
+Free without the obligation of huge insurance premiums).
+If something is serious, then it is better to be examined not in Montenegro, the number of highly specialized specialists is limited here.
+There is a slight development over the past 5 years in this area, but still not very good.
 Many doctors fly in from Serbia.
-It is also important to remember that the coast is a resort area, an area of “villages” — small towns.
-However, if you are a tourist, then insurance is required.
-We have free honey. service, because residence permit for work.
-If not, then it is better to purchase local insurance.
+It is also important to remember that the coast is a resort area, a zone of “villages” — small towns.
+If you do not have the right to state insurance, then be sure to do it yourself (tourist).
+We are officially employed and pay taxes, therefore we are entitled to free medical care.

 Can I drive with a Russian license?